fohofmann/BodyComposition/docs/config.md

 - `timeout`: Timeout in seconds for **each case** in the pipeline.
 Can be used to prevent the pipeline from getting stuck on a single case.

 ### Segmentation
 - `save_label`: If `True`, the segmentation labels are saved.
-If `False`, the labels are just transferred to the next step of the pipeline.
+If `False`, the labels are just saved to the temporary pipeline memory.

 ### Vertebrae

 - `save_mask`: If `True`, the vertebrae masks are saved.
-If `False`, the masks are just transferred to the next step of the pipeline.
+If `False`, the masks are just saved to the temporary pipeline memory.
 - `min_voxels_per_vertebra`: Minimum number of voxels per vertebra.
 If (the dominating) vertebra in a slice has less voxels, the label is ignored.
 This reduces the number of artifacts.
 - `fill_undefined_levels`: If `True`, slices between vertebra, in which no dominating vertebra was detected, are filled considering the neighbouring vertebrae in stepwise growing windows along the cranio-caudal axis.
 - `correct_monotonicity`: If `True`, the labels are corrected to be monotonically increasing along the cranio-caudal axis.
 To do so, the labels are corrected by using stepwise growing windows along the cranio-caudal axis.